ianpea/ChessGame_V1/README.md

 # ChessGame_V1
-# Made by Ian(me), Gan Jia Yong, Tan Sheh Jing and Ang Chong Wei.
+//Made by Ian(me), Gan Jia Yong, Tan Sheh Jing and Ang Chong Wei.
 This was an assignment in MMU.

 Instructions:
 1) Compile GameController.java in cmd "javac GameController.java"